-Are you trying to develop a digital marketing strategy for your business?
+Are you trying to develop an online marketing strategy for your business?
 Feeling overwhelmed or don’t know where to start when it comes to marketing your business online?
 I’ve got you covered – this is the only digital marketing strategy guide you’ll ever need.

 The internet is rife with opportunities for starting or growing your business and I want to help you take advantage of these opportunities.

-Whether you’re a brick and mortar or a business that operates completely online, having a sound digital marketing strategy is a must to grow and scale in today’s world.
+Whether you’re a brick and mortar or a business that operates completely online, having a sound online marketing strategy is a must to grow and scale in today’s world.

-If you’re not leveraging digital marketing effectively, you’re missing huge revenue potential.
+If you’re not leveraging online marketing effectively, you’re missing huge revenue potential.
 So, there’s no time to waste.
 Let’s get to it…

-- Establishing Your Website – The “Hub” of Your Digital Marketing Strategy
+- Establishing Your Website – The “Hub” of Your Online Marketing Strategy

-- Digital Marketing Strategy #2: Social Media (Organic)
+- Online Marketing Strategy #2: Social Media (Organic)

-- Digital Marketing Strategy #3: Paid Online Advertising
+- Online Marketing Strategy #3: Paid Online Advertising

-- Digital Marketing Strategy #5: Mobile App Marketing
+- Online Marketing Strategy #5: Mobile App Marketing

-- How Can I Create a Digital Marketing Strategy for My Business?
+- How Can I Create an Online Marketing Strategy for My Business?

-Any marketing that a business or brand does on the internet can be considered “digital marketing.”
+Any marketing that a business or brand does on the internet can be considered “online marketing.”
 You’ll also hear other terms like “internet marketing” and “online marketing.”

 Any marketing that a business or brand does *offline* would be considered offline marketing, even though offline marketing efforts can [and do] exist simply to drive traffic to a business’ online presence.

-It’s also important to note that digital marketing encompasses far more than online advertising.
-As is true with offline marketing, paid advertising is only a small subset of an overall digital marketing strategy.
+It’s also important to note that online marketing encompasses far more than online advertising.
+As is true with offline marketing, paid advertising is only a small subset of an overall online marketing strategy.